Trylz/RestirFalcor/README.md

 ![ARCADE_CloseUp](https://github.com/user-attachments/assets/327c1dae-7782-4276-9aba-8a05c41cf2d3)

-### Light flickering on the buddha of the dragon buddha scene when camera motion.
+### Light flickering on meshes when camera motion.
 https://youtu.be/Traf3cYggXs
 Increasing the number of reservoir per pixels helps but it kills performance.
 The scene has three lights so theoretically no more than 3 reservoirs/pixel should be necessary.
 Or not since we are using area lights ;)
 **Either the temporal filtering pass doesnt do a good job enough or it is the Optix denoiser**.